-In physics we deal with two types of physical quantity one is scalar and other is vector.
+In physics we deal with two types of physical quantities one is scalar and other is vector.
 Each scalar quantity has a magnitude and a unit.

 Magnitude of mass = 4